Exercise for knee

 Hamstring flexibility is vital for knee health, as tight hamstrings can contribute to knee strain.
 Including hamstring stretches in your exercise for knee routine helps improve flexibility and reduces the risk of injury or discomfort in the knee joint.

-- Hold for 20-30 seconds and repeat 2-3 times on each side.
+• Maintain the stretch for 20–30 seconds, release gently, and repeat 2–3 times per side for best results.
 Stretching the hamstrings reduces the risk of knee injuries and improves overall leg flexibility.

 Knee Stretch